isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Into the Melting Pot: Food as Culture.md

 Food comes to Singaporeans naturally — we are passionate about it, we join snaking queues for ambrosial *laksa* (noodles in spicy coconut broth), we seek out obscure corners of the island for the best fish-head curry, and our conversations are frequently peppered with musings about all things related to food.

 Casting an anthropological lens on the food we enjoy allows us to understand ourselves more deeply even as our eyes sweep over chilli crab, *chendol* and *mee rebus*.
 What we are consuming is not just crustacean and chillies, coconut milk and palm sugar, or noodles with piquant gravy, but unwritten parts of the histories of our diasporas, hidden in the woven intricacy of a *ketupat* (Malay rice cake), the folds of a *zongzi* (Chinese dumpling) and the artful blend of spices in a curry, passed down through generations in recipes and memory-laden flavours.
 And when we bend our heads to eat, we sud-denly realise that we are drinking from the bowl of our culture’s belly.

+**Amanda lee Koe** is a 2013 Honorary Fellow at the International Writing Program, University of Iowa.
+She is also the fiction editor of *Esquire* (Singapore), editor of creative non-fiction online magazine POSKOD, communications director at studio *KALEIDO*, and co¬editor of literary journal *Ceriph*.

+<a href="https://biblioasia.nlb.gov.sg/vol-9/issue-3/oct-dec-2013/"><center>Back to Issue</center></a>